kevin-allen/autopipy/docs/remote_jupyterlab_server.md

 ssh -N -L 8888:localhost:8888 kevin@a230-pc73
 ```

-*  Point your browser to 127.0.0.1:8888.
-You will be asked for a tocken or password.
+*  Now paste the addressed of the jupyter server in your browser.
+The address should start with `http://localhost:8888/?token=`

-Use the token that was printed when you started jupyter lab.
+You should now have a jupyter lab page in your browser.